Iridion 3D: Reception

-Iridion 3D received "mixed" reviews according to the review aggregation website Metacritic.
-Among the launch titles for the Game Boy Advance, Iridion was often considered one of the weaker offerings.
-Despite the weak reviews, Linzner maintained that Iridion 3D was the best game for the Game Boy Advance without licensed characters.

-Iridion 3Ds graphics were often praised; reviews from The Washington Post, Popular Science, and GameSpy considered Iridion 3D a standout game for the Game Boy Advance and a showcase for the system's graphic performance.
+Iridion 3D received mixed reviews according to the review aggregation website Metacritic.
+The graphics were often praised; reviews from The Washington Post, Popular Science, and GameSpy considered Iridion 3D a standout game for the Game Boy Advance and a showcase for the system's graphic performance.
 A year after its release, Extended Play's Miguel Concepcion argued that Iridion remained the best-looking game for the system.
-Miguel Lopez of GameSpot lauded the graphics, writing that "while it's ultimately all smoke and mirrors, Iridion's world is richly detailed, has remarkable depth, and is unbelievably fluid.
+Miguel Lopez of GameSpot wrote that "while it's ultimately all smoke and mirrors, Iridion's world is richly detailed, has remarkable depth, and is unbelievably fluid.
 It's often hard to tell if the game's backgrounds are composed of streaming full motion video or just some really fancy math-powered 2D bitmaps."
 Less positively, Aaron Curtiss of the Los Angeles Times wrote that the faux-3D visuals of Iridion were a letdown compared to true 3D games like F-Zero: Maximum Velocity.
-NextGen wrote, "This beautiful game would be a must-buy in first-person view, but as it is, it's nearly unplayable."

 In contrast to praise for Iridion's graphics, its gameplay was generally panned.
-IGN's Craig Harris wrote that the shooter would only impress for its graphics.
-Harris and Curtiss noted that player's freedom of movement was limited.
+IGN's Craig Harris wrote that the shooter would only impress for its visual presentation, and noted that player's freedom of movement was limited.
 Concepcion complained that on a small screen distances were hard to judge and the player's ship was often hit by bullets that appeared to be in the distance.
 GameSpy's Andrew S. Bub and Game Informer's Jay Fitzloff criticized the craft placement, as the player's view was often obscured by their own ship.
-Edge and others observed that Iridion's replay value was low, while Curtiss wrote that the changing environments helped keep the game interesting.
-AllGame's Skyler Miller called Iridion 3D nothing more than a technology demo.
+Critics observed that Iridion's replay value was low, with enemies appearing in the same set sequences across all levels, while Curtiss wrote that the changing environments helped keep the game interesting.
+Electronic Gaming Monthly's reviewers called the gameplay barebones and rote, and AllGame's Skyler Miller called Iridion 3D nothing more than a technology demo.
 A more positive review came from GamePro, whose reviewer summed up his experience by writing that, "if you're looking for some classic shooter action on your new GBA, Iridion 3D will fit the bill nicely without blowing you away."

 The sound design and music received praise.
 Cindi Lash of the Post-Gazette praised the soundtrack as demonstrating the promise of the Game Boy's hardware to leave "tinny carousel-like tunes" in the past.
 WiredLounge.com said that "The soundtrack is an instant classic, maybe even one of the best shooter scores ever."
 Concepcion noted that the game's mood-fitting "high-energy techno" was an oddity coming from a German game company.